-Students who believe extenuating circumstances led to their unsatisfactory progress may appeal their suspension of aid by writing a letter of appeal to the Financial Aid Committee, c/o the Financial Aid Office.
-The letter must explain why the student was unable to meet the minimum standards and outline a plan for achieving those standards in the future.
+Students who believe extenuating circumstances led to their unsatisfactory progress may appeal their warning period by writing a letter of appeal to the Financial Aid Committee, c/o the Financial Aid Office.
+The letter must explain why the student was unable to meet the minimum standards (i.e. illness, death in the immediate family, serious injury) and outline a plan for achieving those standards in the future.
 The Financial Aid Committee will review the case and notify the student of its decision in a timely manner.